CoinFabrik/scout-soroban-examples/governance/README.md

 ## Security Review

-**This Smart Contract is pending to be audited in April 2024.** Use at your own risk.
+> :warning: **This Smart Contract is pending to be audited in April 2024.** Use at your own risk.
 Contributions and bug reports are welcome to enhance the security and functionality of this contract.

-## About Soroban

-Learn more about Soroban and its features at [Soroban Documentation](https://soroban.stellar.org/docs/).